 The Copper Line is a 20km NE-SW structural corridor comprising a complex series of trans-arc geological structures believed to be the controlling feature for the copper-gold mineralization found in multiple locations along the trend.
 Burgundy is situated on the south end of the Copper Line while a new target, North Toe, has been identified towards the north end of the line.
 North Toe displays several zones of potassic alteration in association with quartz-magnetite-chalcopyrite+/-bornite stockwork veining on surface.
 Monzonitic dyke swarms that track a series of NE-SW faults along the corridor appear to be the primary hosts of mineralization.
 Alteration and mineralization of this style are characteristic of alkalic copper-gold porphyry systems.
 2022 surface rock chip samples from the target returned grades of up to 4.08% Cu and 57.83 g/t Au over an area of 2.5km.
+In 2023, detailed mapping was completed to identify the host intrusion and identify structural controls on mineralization.
+Rock samples from this campaign returned up to 0.78% copper and 0.21g/t gold.
+Additionally, 240-line km of drone magnetics were flown over the target with data emphasizing the structural importance of the area.
 North Toe is of comparable scale, and along strike of the Burgundy system with an ideal location for development, at low elevation and only 17.6km up valley from the Galore Creek Mine Road.
 Additionally, two other areas of interest have been identified along the Copper Line.
-The first was identified by review of historical Assessment Reports which reported up to 21.5% Cu and 880.37g/t Ag on surface, approximately 5km southwest of Burgundy along the Copper Line.
+The first was identified by review of historical Assessment Reports which reported up to 21.5% Cu and 880.37g/t Ag on surface, approximately 5km southwest of Burgundy along the

+Copper Line.
 The second area of interest, the "Orange" prospect, is a gossanous prospect to the northeast of the North Toe prospect that has never seen historic sampling due to recent glacial retreat.